1989 Soviet Union legislative election: Results

 Of the 1,500 directly elected seats, 1,226 were won in the first round.
 Voter turnout was 89.8% overall, with around 172,840,130 voters voting from the 192,575,165 registered.
 Turnout ranged from 71.9% in the Armenian SSR to 98.5% in the Azerbaijan SSR.
 Of the 274 remaining seats, 76 went to a second round on 2 and 9 April while voting in 198 had to be repeated due voter turnout being below 50%, with repeat voting on 20 April, 14 May and 23 May.
 Around 162 million people voted in the contests for the 750 reserved seats, a turnout of 84%.
 Repeat elections were required for five reserved seats.

 Although the CPSU candidates won 87% of the seats, 38 CPSU regional secretaries lost in their constitutencies.
 Yuri Soloyov, head of the CPSU in Leningrad lost despite being the only candidate, as did leader of Kyiv City Council Valentyn Zghursky.
-In the Lithuanian SSR the nationalist popular front won around three-quarters of the seats, while in the Estonian SSR the Popular Front won around half the seats.
+In the Lithuanian SSR the nationalist popular front won around three-quarters of the seats, while in the Estonian SSR the Popular Front won around half the seats and in Latvian SSR Popular Front of Latvia won 40 of the 56 seats.

 Among the dissidents elected were Boris Yeltsin, who won over the CPSU-endorsed candidate to represent Moscow's district with 89% of the vote.
 It was Yeltsin's first return to political power after resigning from the Politburo in 1987.
 On a union republic level Yeltsin was also later elected to the RSFSR's Congress and then, indirectly, to its Supreme Soviet.
 Anti-corruption prosecutor Telman Gdlyan, trapeze artist Valentin Dikul, ethnographer Galina Starovoytova, lawyer Anatoly Sobchak, physicist Andrei Sakharov, weightlifter Yury Vlasov, and hockey player Anatoli Firsov were among the other non-endorsed candidates who were elected to the CPD.

 All in all, while the majority of seats were won by endorsed candidates, one Politburo member, five Central Committee members lost re-election to non-endorsed candidates.
 Gorbachev hailed the elections as a victory for perestroika and the election was praised in state media such as TASS and Izvestia, despite the strong opposition of hardliners within the Politburo and Central Committee.